bhisaac/5eFP/5eFP-SRD-V0.1.md

 When you engage in two weapon fighting and successfully hit a creature with your secondary attack, you may deal 1 point of damage to another creature within 1 square of you.
 This bonus damage type is the same as the secondary attack.

 ### Second Wind
 You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
-On	your	turn,	you	can	use	a	bonus	action	to	heal up to	~~1d10~~	1 +	your	fighter	level wounds.
+On	your	turn,	you	can	use	a	bonus	action	to return up to	~~1d10~~	1 +	your	fighter	level wounds back to the wound deck.
 Once	you	use	this	feature, you	must	finish	a	short	~~or long~~ rest	before	you	can use	it	again.

+# Monk
+## Class Features
+As	a	monk,	you	gain	the	following	class	features.

+### Health
+**MAX Wounds:** 4 + CON

+### Proficiencies
+**Armor:** None

+**Weapons:** Simple	weapons,	shortswords

+**Tools:** Choose	one	type	of	artisan’s	tools	or	one musical	instrument

+**Saving Throws:** Strength,	Dexterity

+**Skills:** Choose one from Insight or Performance

+### Equipment
+You start with the following equipment, in addition to the equipment granted by your background:

+- (*a*) a	shortsword	or (*b*) any	simple	weapon
+- (*a*) a	dungeoneer’s	pack	or (*b*) an	explorer’s	pack
+- darts

 ---
 # Beyond 1st Level

-As characters explore the world map and go on adventures, they encounter challenges granting experience, represented by Coins.
+As characters explore the world map and go on adventures, they encounter challenges granting experience, represented by gaining Coin.

 Characters advance whenever all world map tiles contained in the level 1 area are explored.
 Level 1 map tiles are adjacent to the QH map tile.
 This advancement is called gaining a level.

 When characters advance to the next level, their MAX wounds increases by +1.
 You also gain access to the next level’s species, background, and class upgrades.
+You may purchase upgrades if you have enough Coin to do so.
+Once a Coin is spent, it is lost.
+See "Coins."
 Some upgrades allow you to increase an ability score by +1.
 You can't increase an ability score above +5 using this method. ~~In addition, every character's proficiency bonus increases by +1.~~

 ---
 # Backgrounds